Amplify Bloomberg AI Value Chain ETF (AIVC) Options Greeks

 Options Greeks measure sensitivity to various factors: Delta (price), Gamma (delta change), Theta (time decay), and Vega (volatility).
 They are essential for risk management and position sizing.

-Amplify Bloomberg AI Value Chain ETF (AIVC) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $51.2M, listed on AMEX, carrying a beta of 1.71 to the broader market.
-The Amplify Bloomberg AI Value Chain ETF (AIVC) seeks investment results that generally correlate (before fees and expenses) to the total return performance of the Bloomberg AI Value Chain Index. public since 2024-10-07.
+Amplify Bloomberg AI Value Chain ETF (AIVC) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $54.9M, listed on AMEX, carrying a beta of 1.92 to the broader market.
+The Amplify Bloomberg AI Value Chain ETF (AIVC) aims to replicate the total return performance of the Bloomberg AI Value Chain Index as closely as possible, prior to accounting for its own fees and expenses. public since 2024-10-07.

 - Spot Price